 TLDR: Some marketing metrics power better decisions; others can’t.
 Learn the difference between vanity and impact metrics to stay focused on the data points that matter.

-In organizations where the data literacy of senior leaders and stakeholders around the business is underdeveloped, Marketing has a challenging but important task: to translate the technicalities of data into accessible narratives of why certain numbers matter and how the business can use them to support growth and improvement.
+In organizations where the data literacy of senior leaders and stakeholders around the business is underdeveloped, Marketing has a challenging but important task: Choose the data that matters and translate it into narratives the business can use to support growth and improvement.

-This Tough Talks Made Easy will help you to discuss the real value of Marketing’s data with C-Suite.
-You’ll learn to explain the differences between metrics that power better decisions and numbers that just concern optics, encouraging your leaders to gain a firmer grasp of the data points that are truly meaningful for understanding and improving commercial performance.
+You’ll learn the difference between vanity metrics which focus on optics, and impact metrics that power better decisions and encourage your leaders to gain a firm grasp on data points that matter for understanding and improving commercial performance.

 For top-level metrics to convey any strategic value to C-Suite or answer questions about Marketing’s impact, your reporting must prove a connection between particular engagement stats and down-funnel activity.